alexlarner/Recipes/Quick Breads/Coconut Bread.md

 1. In a separate bowl, combine dry ingredients, except shredded/flaked coconut
 1. Stir batter until only slightly clumpy, preferably by hand, to prevent overmixing
 1. Add shredded coconut and stir until no flour clumps are visible
-1. Divide batter into prepared pans.
+1. Pour batter into loaf pan.
+1. Sprinlle 1/4 cup flaked coconut over batter.
-1. Bake for 65 minutes.
+1. Bake for 70 minutes.
     1. For muffins, bake at 350 for 20 mins
     1. For mini loafs, bake at 350 for 30 minutes